nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 Maintaining Data Accuracy: Based on the unique properties of the data being shown, various map projections are selected.
 For instance, you would select an equal-area projection that reduces area distortions if you were working with data that required correct area comparisons (such as population density).
 On the other hand, you might use a conformal projection that maintains angles and forms if your data includes navigational directions (for example, flight tracks).

+Picking the Right Projection for the Job: The best projection will depend on the goal of your data visualization.
+For illustration:
+An equal-area projection like the Mollweide projection might be used to create a thematic map that displays population density by nation.
+A cylindrical projection, like the Mercator projection, which maintains straight lines but distorts area, might be used to plot travel routes on a globe map.

+A great-circle projection, which depicts the shortest distance between two points as a straight line, is used to display the shortest route between two locations on a map.

+Reducing Distortions: Data visualization designers must be mindful of the distortions that are introduced by map projections and how they could affect how the data is interpreted.
+For an analysis to be accurate, it is essential to comprehend the kind and level of distortion connected with a projection.

+Users frequently have the option to move between multiple map projections in interactive data visualizations in order to investigate data from various angles or to better suit their needs.
+This adaptability can be particularly useful for rendering intricate geographic datasets.

+Map projections are frequently used to provide additional context for data.
+For instance, overlaying geographic information on a thematic map or choropleth map can make it easier for viewers to comprehend how the data relates to its geographical setting.